-EM Do not place the vehicle on flammable material.
-Keep flammable material off the exhaust pipe and the three way catalyst.
+Do not place the vehicle on inflammable material.
+Keep inflammable material off the exhaust pipe and the three way catalyst.

 Engine Oils

 Prolonged and repeated contact with used engine oil may cause skin cancer.
 Try to avoid direct skin contact with used oil.
 If skin contact is made, wash thoroughly with soap or hand cleaner as soon as possible.